- Centrifugal Pumps

 - Skid Systems

-If you've ever pumped slurry, you know that it can be one of the most challenging fluids to move.
-It's abrasive, thick, sometimes corrosive, and contains high amounts of solids.
+Slurry is one of the most challenging fluids to move.
+It's highly abrasive, thick, sometimes corrosive, and contains a high concentration of solids.
 No doubt about it, slurry is tough on pumps.
-But the more you understand about what you're pumping, the better your pump selection becomes, setting you up for longer mean time between failure.
+But selecting the right centrifugal pump for these abrasive applications can make all the difference in the long-term performance.

 Settling slurries are formed by coarse particles that tend to form an unstable mixture.
 Particular attention should be given to flow and power calculations when selecting a pump.
 The majority of slurry applications are made up of coarse particles and because of this, have higher wear properties.